Skip to Main Content

 3. Register for the System for Award Management (SAM).

-5. Prepare a narrative, similar to a business plan, describing your business and its structure.
+6. Prepare a narrative, similar to a business plan, describing your business, its structure and how you fall into a socially disadvantaged group.

 The SBA will then review and process your application.
 Your decision result will be available through SAM.